 A thorough knowledge of sinus anatomy is mandatory for successful sinus lift surgery.
 The maxillary sinuses are pyramidal cavities excavated in the maxillary bones.
 They are located laterally to the nasal cavity, above the maxillary teeth, below the orbits and anterior to the infratemporal fossa (Fig. 5).
 12

 Maxillary sinus has four walls (upper, medial, postero-lateral and antero-lateral), a lower and a top edges.
 The upper wall corresponds to the floor of the orbit.
 It is traversed by the infra-orbital nerve.
 The medial wall is complex.
-It corresponds to the lateral wall of the nasal cavity.
-It includes the ostium of the maxillary sinus.
-It represents a communication between the maxillary sinus and the nasal cavity via the middle nasal meatus.
+It corresponds to the lateral wall of the nasal cavity, includes the ostium of the maxillary sinus and represents a communication between the maxillary sinus and the nasal cavity via the middle nasal meatus.
 The position of the maxillary ostium represents the upper limit of the sinus elevation.
 It must not be obstructed in any way to allow drainage of the secretions.

 The posterolateral wall is located opposite to the 3rd molar and the tuberosity of the maxilla by separating the sinus from the infra-temporal fossa.
 The anterolateral wall corresponds to the lateral surface of the maxillary bone.
 This is the first surgical approach to a lateral approach.
 The evaluation of the thickness of this wall is essential before the realization of the lateral flap.
 The lower edge is narrow it corresponds to the sinus floor.
 It is formed by the alveolar process of the maxilla with projections corresponding to the dental alveoli.
 This is the crestal way first.
 The vertex corresponds to the zygomatic process of the maxillary bone.